 Take a minute each introduce yourselves and how you are, and agree a volunteer to summarise your group’s conclusions.

 - Even after Lazarus had left the tomb he had to be unbound.
-How do we experience the process of our society, and perhaps ourselves, emerging from the confinement of lockdown?
+How do we experience the fitful process of emerging from the confinement of lockdown – or are we heading backwards?
+What stage in this story are you at right now?

 Here is a liturgy to close this session.